krother/pandas_go_to_space/preparations/README.rst

     from matplotlib import pyplot as plt

 Execute the command with the triangular *"play"* button in the toolbar or press **Shift-Enter**.
+You should see an empty output and a new input cell.
+If you don't see an error message, everything has worked.

 ----